Continuity Equation in Electromagnetism For Current Density

 Thumbnail

 The continuity equation is an important tool that one can use whether it is in a fluid dynamics problem or an electromagnetic problem.
-The continuity equation for charges relates the charge density to the current density in a volume.
+The continuity equation in electrodynamics relates the charge density to the current density in a volume.

 Lets derive the continuity equation for electric charges.
 If you are just searching for it, this is what it looks like: